Johan Rockström: Planetary boundaries

 In 2009, Rockström led an international group of 28 leading academics, who proposed a new Earth system framework for government and management agencies as a precondition for sustainable development.
-Recognizing that rising human pressures on climate and nature have the potential destabilize the entire Earth system, the framework posits that Earth system processes on the planet have boundaries or thresholds that should not be crossed.
+Recognizing that rising human pressures on climate and nature have the potential to destabilize the entire Earth system, the framework posits that Earth system processes on the planet have boundaries or thresholds that should not be crossed.
 Staying within the safe operating space for humanity. delimited by the planetary boundaries safeguards the stable environmental conditions that made the emergence of modern societies possible in the first place and will allow coming generations to develop and thrive.
 The group identified nine "planetary life support systems" essential for human well-being and attempted to quantify just how far these systems have been pushed already.
 They then estimated how much further we could go before the risk of "irreversible and abrupt environmental change" which could make Earth less habitable increases.
 Boundaries can help identify where there is room and define a "safe space for human development", which is an improvement over approaches that aim to minimize human impacts on the planet.
 Humanity has already transgressed five of the nine planetary boundaries putting the prospects of long-term, equitable human development at risk if permanently and substantially exceeded.

 According to critics, the exact location of six of these "planetary boundaries" are not proven but arbitrary, such as the 15% limit of earth use to cropland.
 It is claimed that increased earth use has increased global well-being.
 They are also connected to local rather than global consequences.
 The planetary boundaries framework is not a static concept, but requires constant development to reflect progress in its scientific foundation and address the constructive debates around the framework.
 A broader scientific and conceptual update of the planetary boundaries was published in 2015.
 More recent publications focused on improving quantifications of individual boundaries, translating global to regional boundaries, interconnections and feedbacks between planetary boundaries, and the quantification of hitherto uncertain boundaries.